|GOODS South WFC3 ERS Details 3 [Courtesy NASA]

-Is the "red in tooth and claw" natural world consistent with Judeo-Christian theism?
+Is the cruelty in nature consistent with Judeo-Christian theism?

 David H. Bailey